Tan Poh Yok

 Master in Education (Learning Support and Special Needs)

-Poh Yok has been involved in the training of pre-school teachers in Singapore and overseas for the past 20 years.
-She specializes in modules such as Classroom and Behaviour Management, Character Education and Special Needs.
-Poh Yok is also involved in conducting teacher and parent training workshops and seminars in Indonesia, Malaysia and Cambodia, setting up pre-schools in Indonesia and Cambodia and providing educational and curriculum consultancy services to organizations in Indonesia, Cambodia and China.
+Poh Yok has been training teachers in Singapore and overseas for the past 20 years.
+She specializes in modules such as Classroom and Behaviour Management, Supervision and Leadership, Character Education and Special Needs.
+She is also involved in conducting teacher and parent training workshops and seminars, setting up pre-schools and providing educational and curriculum consultancy services to organizations in Indonesia and Cambodia.

-Poh Yok is also an Advocate for Anti-bullying policies and ventures.
-She is the Vice-President of the Coalition Against Bullying for Children and Youth (CABCY), Singapore.
-She has been involved in anti-bullying projects in schools such as conducting workshops for students, teachers and parent support groups as well as participating in school events to raise awareness and educate schools and the public on anti-bullying issues.
+Poh Yok is also an Advocate for Anti-bullying policies.
+She is the Co-Founder and pioneer member of the Coalition Against Bullying for Children and Youth (CABCY), Singapore.
+She has been involved in anti-bullying projects such as conducting workshops for students, teachers and parent support groups as well as participating in school events to raise awareness and educate schools and the public on anti-bullying issues.

 Rebecca has enjoyed music as far as she can remember.
 Her first experience in group music lessons started at the age of 5.
 She was then singled out by her teacher for having the potential to learn at a faster pace.
 Rebecca started individual lessons thereafter and sat for her first ABRSM exam at 6 years of age.
 She believes early music education and passionate teachers were instrumental in building a good foundation in her musical journey, enabling her to grow as a music lover and musician.